What Normal Was

-What Normal Was is a studio album by Billy Howerdel, guitarist of A Perfect Circle.
+What Normal Was is a solo studio album by Billy Howerdel, guitarist of A Perfect Circle.
 The album is his first to be directly released under his own name, and his second solo album overall, after releasing his prior album, Keep Telling Myself It's Alright (2008), under the pseudonym Ashes Divide 14 years prior.

 Background

-Billy Howerdel, after serving as a guitar tech for various bands throughout the 1990s, and eventually met Tool frontman Maynard James Keenan and convinced him to start a new band, eventually named A Perfect Circle.
+Billy Howerdel, after serving as a guitar tech for various bands throughout the 1990s, met Tool frontman Maynard James Keenan and convinced him to start a new band, eventually named A Perfect Circle.
 After releasing three successful albums in the early 2000s - Mer de Noms (2000), Thirteenth Step (2003), and Emotive (2004), the band went on hiatus while Keenan focused on his other projects, Puscifer and Tool.
 Knowing the band would likely be inactive for some time, Howerdel decided to work on a solo album.
 Howerdel worked on the album for years, finishing and releasing the album, Keep Telling Myself It's Alright in 2008 under the pseudonym Ashes Divide.
 Despite the debut single "The Stone" hitting the top 10 of the Billboard Hot Mainstream Rock Tracks and Hot Modern Rock Tracks charts, the album only debuted and peaked at number 36 on the Billboard 200 chart.
-Despite the underwhelming sales, Howerdel decided to work on a follow up solo album.
+Despite the underwhelming sales, Howerdel decided to work on a follow-up solo album.